 As a way of highlighting the creative and scholarly work of faculty who have been supported by the college through sabbatical awards and faculty development grants, the Office of the Provost hosts a Faculty Showcase on the last Wednesday of September, October, November, March, and April of each school year.

 Please mark your calendars and come out to support your colleagues and engage in conversation about their work.
-More information on the topics will be posted as it becomes available.

-Faculty Showcase 2.4
+Faculty Showcase 3.4

-5- 6:30 p.m., reception to follow
+5:00- 6:30 p.m., Reception to follow

-600 S. Michigan
+101 Ferguson Hall, 600 S. Michigan